-- Open the Tor Browser and navigate to the onion URL from app-journalist-aths.
-Enter your passphrase and two-factor authentication code to log in.
+- Open the Journalist Interface in Tor Browser by clicking on its desktop shortcut.
+Enter your passphrase and two-factor code to log in.

 - If you have problems logging in to the Admin/Journalist

-SSH to the Application Server and restart the ntp daemon to synchronize
+Interface, SSH to the Application Server and restart the time

-sudo service ntp restart.
+sudo systemctl restart systemd-timesyncd.
 Also check that your smartphone’s time is accurate and set to network time in its device settings.